quocanh261997/SkyMarket/README.md

 ## Sky Market Installation Guide

+-   Note: Make sure you have NPM installed on your machine

 1. Clone the github repository
 2. Change to the project's repository
 3. Run `npm install` from terminal (may need to be changed to root if shown errors)